Seagram: History

 From the 1950s, most of Distillers-Seagram was owned by the four children of Samuel Bronfman, through their holding company Cemp Investments.
-The three most-popular Seagram distilled products in the 1960s through 1990s were Seven Crown, VO, and Crown Royal.
+The three most popular Seagram distilled products in the 1960s through 1990s were Seven Crown, VO, and Crown Royal.

+In 1963, Seagram purchased the Texas Pacific Coal and Oil Company for $61 million in cash and a $216 million production payment sale to Glanville Minerals Corporation of New York.
+Texas Pacific Coal and Oil Company was merged Frankfort Oil Company, another oil-producing company owned by Seagram.
+The new firm was named Texas Pacific Oil Company.
+In 1980, the Bronfman heirs sold the Texas Pacific Oil holdings to Sun Oil Co. for $2.3 billion.